all-birds birds

 (Picoides pubescens)

-Downy WoodpeckerThey are the smallest and most common backyard woodpeckers in North America, about 6 ˝ inches.
+Downy WoodpeckerThey are the smallest, and most common backyard woodpeckers in North America, about 6 ½ inches.
 The top of the head is black and they have a fairly small bill.
 The sides of the head are white with a black mask that extends from the eye to the back of the head.

-They have a white back and belly.
+They have a white back, and belly.
 The wings and inner tail feathers are black with white patches.
 The outer tail feathers are white with black patches.
-The Male has a red nape patch.
+Males have a red nape patch.

-Photo by Keith Lee using a Canon EOS Digital Rebel camera and a 300 zoom lens.
+Photo by Keith Lee.
+The camera I use is the Canon EOS 40D and a 70-300 zoom lens.

-Downies can easily be mistaken for the larger Hairy Woodpecker, which is closer to 9 ˝ inches.
-The two birds can be distinguished by bill size compared to their heads.
-The Downy’s bill is about half the width of the head, and the Hairy’s bill is about the same as the width of the head.
+Downy woodpeckers can easily be mistaken for the larger Hairy woodpecker, which is closer to 9 ½ inches.
+Both birds were named for the feathers between the bill, and the forehead.
+The Downy has a patch of downy feathers, while the Hairy woodpecker's are more bristly.
+The two birds can be distinguished by the bill size compared to their heads.
+The Downy woodpecker's bill is about half the width of the head, and the Hairy woodpecker’s bill is about the same as the width of the head.

 Song and Call